 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-The Amex Platinum card has long been an icon of American personal finance, catering to affluent individuals who can make do with a card that extends no credit and offers few if any rewards.
-(Where other Amex cards now allow you to carry a balance from month-to-month, the Platinum is still an old-school charge card, with payment due in full every month.)
-The Platinum Card offers prestige and such luxury perks as concierge services and access to airport lounges.
+The Platinum Card® from American Express has long been an icon of American personal finance, catering to affluent individuals who can make do with a card that extends no credit and offers few if any rewards.
+The Platinum Card® from American Express offers prestige and such luxury perks as concierge services and access to airport lounges.

 These benefits help make the card among the most expensive on the market.
-U.S. cardholders must pony up $550 every year to maintain their account, which further fuels Platinum's aura of exclusivity.
+U.S. cardholders must pony up $550 every year to maintain their account, which further fuels The Platinum Card® from American Express's aura of exclusivity.

-With the Platinum Card now a global iconic product, we decided to compare its cost in 47 countries around the world, from Belgium to Bolivia, and Oman to Estonia.
+With The Platinum Card® from American Express now a global iconic product, we decided to compare its cost in 47 countries around the world, from Belgium to Bolivia, and Oman to Estonia.
 We gathered their annual fees in local currency and then, to better provide context for their cost, adjusted them to reflect the prices of other goods and services in the country compared with the U.S. (The methodology below further explains how and why we did these calculations.)

-This cost of being a member of the Platinum club, we've discovered, varies widely around the world.
-In Egypt, where it's priciest of all, the card is 12 times more expensive, relatively speaking, than in the U.S. Yet, placed in context, a Platinum Card is nearly half the cost of the U.S. in Estonia and Croatia.
+This cost of being a member of The Platinum Card® from American Express, we've discovered, varies widely around the world.
+In Egypt, where it's priciest of all, the card is 12 times more expensive, relatively speaking, than in the U.S. Yet, placed in context, The Platinum Card® from American Express is nearly half the cost of the U.S. in Estonia and Croatia.

 The benefits you get with the card don't vary significantly from country-to-country.
 In a few locations, Amex does offer a few extra perks.
 But the high cost of the card in many countries surely has less to do with the cost of providing benefits than with creating prestige.
-In many of the countries where the Platinum Card was most expensive, it is marketed towards the country's top earners.
+In many of the countries where The Platinum Card® from American Express was most expensive, it is marketed towards the country's top earners.
 Indeed, as a rule, only those high rollers may apply.
 In Singapore, for example, you must reportedly earn S$175,000 to be invited to receive the card, an income level that would make you wealthier than 93.6% of the population of that country.

 Where Amex Platinum Is Priciest